3-dom/Pulse/README.md

 # Pulse: Lightweight & Easy to Use Database Abstraction Layer
-Providing a standard and clean format across the may versions of SQL supported by PHP
+Providing a standard and clean format across the many flavors of SQL supported by PHP

-I began working on Pulse while, during a project, I was working with three distinct SQL databases.
-I needed the syntax to be standardised so that -- as I moved tables and data from one database engine to another -- I would not have to modify the code.
-I had looked into PDO but found
-I couldn't get along with the syntax, hence creating my own solution.
+I began working on Pulse while, during a project, I was maintaining three distinct SQL databases.
+I needed the syntax to be standardised in the code so that -- as I migrated the data from one database engine to another -- I would not have to modify the business logic.
+I had looked into PDO but found I couldn't get along with the syntax, hence creating my own solution.

-Pulse works by having a main "Command" class which is abstracted into different "Drivers" (though under the hood they just use the drivers you're already familliar with).
-This means that all the commmands you send to the database use an easy to remember, clean and safe-to-use syntax.
+Pulse works by having a main "Command" class which is abstracted into different "Drivers" (though under the hood they just use the drivers you're already familiar with).
+This means that all the commands you send to the database use an easy to remember, clean and safe-to-use syntax.

 Pulse does not allow for raw queries, every query you write is first prepared and then sent to the database.
 This means you will not be able to write multi-queries.
+There are a few reasons for this, however I would strongly advise you become familiar with stored procedures and functions if you intend to use Pulse.
+Most databases utilize optimizations for these types of queries and are, in my opinion, better practice than huge queries in your code base.

 Pulse also provides both a simple Model class and an accompanying QueryBuilder, should you choose to use these.
 I will eventually write documentations for the functions it provides.

 ## Example Pulse Query: